VerdantFox/blog_posts/posts/0013_param_tests_dataclasses/param_tests_dataclasses.md

     return num1 + num2
 ```

-To test this extremely derivative example function, we'd want to test that various input values produce expected output values.
-How could we do this?
+To test this function, we'd want to test that various input values produce expected output values.
+How could we do that?

 ### Option 1: A series of one-off tests